bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/project-scope.md

 the wallet and GUI now.
 So a separation would simply bring that to light and alleviate non GUI/wallet devs.

-Discussion of wallet / GUI funding: If there isnt funding for wallet or GUI, doesnt that say something?
+Discussion of wallet / GUI funding: If there isn't funding for wallet or GUI, doesn't that say something?
 But there is funding, it just goes mostly into non-Core wallets GUI has funding but not sure what tangible other show for it?
 A separation could allow for more contributors, faster iterations, showing more progress to garner more funding